List of content you will read in this article:

 Install XCache for PHP

-You can install XCache for PHP, use the yum command.
+You can install XCache for PHP and use the yum command.
 It will take the

 yum install php-xcache xcache-admin